craftcms/starter-blog/README.md

 We’ll leave the rest to you!

-## Tailwind CSS with Webpack and HMR
+## CSS and JS Development with Tailwind CSS, Webpack, and HMR

 [Webpack](https://webpack.js.org/) and [Tailwind CSS](https://tailwindcss.com/) are popular front-end technologies.
 We chose Tailwind because it allows you to quickly style things by adding utility classes to HTML elements.